• Skip to primary navigation

 Many online jobs for teens include typing, so if you’ve got a laptop and good speakers, you’re all set to start typing.

-Becoming a transcriptionist is a great way to earn money from your typing skills.
-This is where you will listen to audio and type it out – hence the needing to type quickly!
+This is where you will listen to audio and type it out – hence the need to type quickly!

-We recommend checking out the companies TranscribeMe, Scribie, and Rev. These sites hire at 18 years old, but other job listings we found require you to be at least 14 years old.
+These sites hire at 18 years old, but other job listings we found require you to be at least 14 years old.

 Transcribe Anywhere has a FREE mini-course to teach you how to start a successful online transcription business!